WuYefan77/WuYefan77/README.md

 ### Beyond the Math & Code
 When I'm not pushing the limits of numerical solvers or analyzing stochastic processes, you can find me:

 * **Applied Signal Processing:** Tweaking electric guitar effects pedals to dial in the perfect tone.
-I'm a massive fan of Shoegaze, Post-rock, Space, and Psychedelic rock, and an avid collector of rare first-press vinyls and CDs.
+I'm a massive fan of Shoegaze, Post Rock, Space and Psychedelic Rock, and an avid collector of rare first-press vinyls and CDs.
 * **Solo Off-the-Grid Backpacking:** Exploring the world's most remote landscapes.
 I've trekked the Australian Red Centre, summited snow peaks in New Zealand, navigated the wintery wilderness of East Hokkaido, and reached the northernmost point of mainland UK in the Scottish Highlands.
 * **Strategy & Philosophy:** Playing Go (Weiqi), composing traditional Chinese poetry, and exploring Daoist philosophy—finding the perfect equilibrium in both complex systems and life.